Sepehrmasihpour/rock-paper-scissors-lizard-spock/README.md

 # Rock Paper Scissor Lizard Spock

-> This is a simple game where the player can choose from one of the five options (the five mentioned in the title).
-After the player makes a choice, the game randomly selects an option, and the two options are compared to determine the winner.
+> This is a simple game where the player can choose from one of the five options (rock, paper, scissor, lizard, or Spock).
+After the player makes a choice, the game randomly selects an option, and the two choices are compared to determine the winner.

 ## Table of Contents